Stephen K. Trynosky

 Contact:

-Lieutenant Colonel Stephen Trynosky is a Practitioner-in-Residence in the National Security Studies Program, an executive education program serving the U.S. Department of Defense and other federal agencies.
+Colonel Stephen Trynosky is both the John Parker Chair of Reserve Component Studies at the U.S. Army War College and a Visiting Scholar in the GW National Security Studies Program, an executive education program serving the Department of Defense, other federal agencies, and international partners.

-As a career Federal employee, LTC Trynosky is assigned to the Countering Weapons of Mass Destruction Office, U.S. Department of Homeland Security, Washington, DC.
+As a career Federal employee, COL Trynosky entered civilian service in 2006 through the Presidential Management Fellows program.
+He is presently assigned to the Countering Weapons of Mass Destruction Office, U.S. Department of Homeland Security, Washington, DC.
 His previous positions in Federal service include: Strategic Initiatives Manager, Office of Academic Affiliations, Veterans Health Administration; Assistant Director and Congressional Affairs Specialist, Office of Legislative Affairs, U.S. Department of Homeland Security, Washington, DC; and ORISE Fellow, Public Health Law Program, Centers for Disease Control and Prevention, Atlanta, GA.

 J.D., State University of New York at Buffalo